 Alternatively, note that when the normalization constant $\int\exp(-f(\theta))\rd\theta$ exists, the Boltzmann distribution in proportion to $\exp( -f(\cdot) )$ is the solution of the following optimization problem,

 Hence we may interpret the Langevin algorithm as approximately solving an entropic regularized linear functional (i.e., free energy functional) on the probability space.
-This connection between sampling and optimization (see \citet{wibisono2018sampling,dalalyan2017further,durmus2019analysis}) enables us to employ the Langevin algorithm to obtain (samples from) the closed-form Boltzmann distribution which is the minimizer of \eqref{eq:linear-functional}; for instance Bayesian inference falls into this category.
+This connection between sampling and optimization (see \citet{dalalyan2017further,wibisono2018sampling,durmus2019analysis}) enables us to employ the Langevin algorithm to obtain (samples from) the closed-form Boltzmann distribution which is the minimizer of \eqref{eq:linear-functional}; for example, many Bayesian inference problems fall into this category.

-However, observe that the objective \eqref{eq:rerm} that we aim to optimize is beyond the scope of Langevin algorithm -- due to the nonlinearity of loss $\ell(z,y)$ with respect to $z$, the stationary distribution cannot be described as a closed-form solution of \eqref{eq:linear-functional}.
+However, the objective \eqref{eq:rerm} that we aim to optimize is beyond the scope of Langevin algorithm -- due to the \textit{nonlinearity} of loss $\ell(z,y)$ with respect to $z$, the stationary distribution cannot be described as a closed-form solution of \eqref{eq:linear-functional}.
 To overcome this limitation, we develop the particle dual averaging (PDA) algorithm which efficiently solves \eqref{eq:rerm} with quantitative runtime guarantees.